• Skip to main content

 Orange: Both the zest and juice are added and pair so well with the flavors of brown sugar, apples and spices.

 Vanilla: Because there are so few ingredients in this recipe, I go for the really good spice.
 And a little goes a long way.
 Vanilla paste is thicker, almost like a honey, compared to vanilla extract and has beautiful specks on vanilla.
 I truly believe vanilla paste gives baked good great depth of flavor.
-It's an investment but vanilla paste will last a while and be worth it in simple recipes like this.
+It's an investment but Vanilla paste will last a while and be worth it in simple recipes like this.

 Apples: Peeled honeycrisp apples are used in this recipe.
 They are not overly sweet but not tart and hold their shape.
 I could eat these all days long.